willmarkley/Fighting-Irish-Game/README.md

 2. Decrease player health by 1

-3. Increase player speed and gives a *slide* effect
+3. Increase player speed and give player a *slide* effect

-4. Decrease player speed and gives a *slide* effect
+4. Decrease player speed and give player a *slide* effect

 5. Give the player a health of 10 (Normally 5)